Course syllabus

 The Second Module

-Additional texts may be included in the course.
+Additional texts and media material will be included in the course.

 Course evaluation